 Find it: osmaps.ordnancesurvey.co.uk | Price: Free; £29.99 for 12-month premium subscription for Landranger and Explorer maps | Available for: iOS; Android

-Still the tool of choice for any orienteering training, it’s good to see that OS have moved with the times and made an app available on your phone.
+You can’t think about maps of Britain without picturing the ubiquitous orange and pink folded gems that are the Ordnance Survey 1:25,000 (Explorer) and 1:50,000 (Landranger) charts, respectively.
+Still the tool of choice for any orienteering training, it’s good to see that OS has moved with the times and made an app available on your phone.
 But is it as good as its paper counterparts?

 It also unlocks a 3D Tabletop rendering to give you a good idea of the terrain you’ll encounter as well as a nifty augmented reality option so when you stand on a summit you know exactly what you are looking at.